steve-esteban/hotel-booking/README.md

 - Clone repository
 - Update the ConnectionStrings:HotelBookingDatabase in the appsettings.json file (in the HotelBooking.API project) with your local SQL Server information
 - In the Package Manager Console (targeting the DataAccess.EF project) run the command ``Update-Database`` to deploy the database
-- You can now build and run the applicaiton (In Visual Studio, before sarting the app, make sure the API project is set as the default Startup project)
+- You can now build and run the application (In Visual Studio, before starting the app, make sure the API project is set as the default Startup project)

 # Database diagram